Mosque of Ibrahim Terbana: Architecture

 The building has two floors; the ground floor is occupied with shops and the mosque is on the first floor, which makes it a so-called "hanging mosque".
 The exterior of the mosque is white, except for the doorway which is built from brick painted red and black in the Delta style.
-The wooden door is below a pointed trefoil blind arch that consists of and is surrounded by painted red and black brickwork that forms geometric motives.
+The wooden door is below a pointed trefoil blind arch that consists of and is surrounded by painted red and black brickwork that forms geometric motifs.
 The rectangular prayer hall is separated by two rows of each four columns and covered by a decorated wooden ceiling.
-The mihrab is covered with ceramic tiles in North African style with floral motives.
+The mihrab is covered with ceramic tiles in North African style with floral motifs.

 The mosque's minaret is supported by two Corinthian capital antique columns.
 The right capital incorporates a small face with a widely opened mouth.
 The minaret's square socle above the columns leads to an octagonal section above it which is covered by a terrace; with a cylinder shaped section on top.